Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Acknowledgment

 \section{Acknowledgment}

-This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 and was supported by the LLNL-LDRD Program under Project No. 25-SI-00.
-The United States Government retains, and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
-LLNL-CONF-2010677.
+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 and was supported by the LLNL-LDRD Program under Project No. 25-SI-001.
+LLNL-JRNL-2016123.

 { }